 3. In the meantime, make the tahini sauce.
 In a mixing bowl, add lemon juice, tahini (make sure it’s stirred well), water, garlic, salt, and pepper.
 Mix throughly.

-4. After fish bakes for 10 minutes, remove from oven.
-Evenly spread tahini sauce on fish fillets.
+4. After fish has baked 10 minutes, remove from oven.
+Evenly spread tahini sauce on all fish fillets.

 5. Bake for 15-20 more minutes.
 Fish should flake when pierced with a fork.